A Step-By-Step Guide to Install CMake on Linux

 Conclusion

-In this article we learnt how to install CMake on Linux and created a simple Hello World program using CMake.
+In this article, we learned how to install this tool on Linux and created a simple demo program using CMake.
 CMake is a very useful tool for C/C++ development.
 You can find more information about CMake in its documentation.